RomaneTh/back/README.md

 	1. Boilerplate.Infrastructure
 		- This project contains the database in json format, and the User repository accessing and modifying the database

-# Migrations
-1. To run migrations on this project, run the following command on the root folder:
-	- ``dotnet ef migrations add InitialCreate --startup-project .\src\Boilerplate.Api\ --project .\src\Boilerplate.Infrastructure\``

-2. This command will set the entrypoint for the migration (the responsible to selecting the dbprovider { sqlserver, mysql, etc } and the connection string) and the selected project will be "Boilerplate.Infrastructure", which is where the dbcontext is.

 # About
-This project was created with a boilerplate/template, developed by Yan Pitangui under [MIT license](LICENSE).
+This project was created with a boilerplate/template, developed by Yan Pitangui.